 CPA Reciprocity is complicated in a way that each state has different rules, and the rules keep changing.
 Before we get into the details, let’s take a look at the history and the recent development to streamline the CPA reciprocity rules:

 CPA Reciprocity: Why the Need

 As you may aware, the CPA license is granted by individual State Board of Accountancy in the US.
-Because of this legacy issue, CPAs often encounter difficulties when it comes to cross-border practice, i.e. providing public accounting service to their clients across jurisdictions.
+Because of this, CPAs often encounter difficulties when it comes to cross-border practice, i.e. providing public accounting service to their clients across jurisdictions.

 In order to cater the out-of-state CPAs and accounting firms, each state had its own rules, regulations and requirements to allow these professionals to provide services in that state.
 This created a patchwork system that was inefficient and difficult to understand.

 To streamline the process and reduce additional licensing fees, the AICPA and NASBA have been promoting a “uniform CPA exam requirements”: All states are deemed equal and thus the license granted are considered the same throughout the United States.

 Specially, the AICPA and NASBA have worked together a “Uniform Accountancy Act” with the following guidance on the CPA exam requirements for each state (known as the “3E”s):

 - Fulfill the 150 credit hours of “Education”

 - Accumulate at least one year of “Experience”

 CPA Reciprocity: Current Status